-Leaving aside the many possible psychoanalytic interpretations of my motivations for anthropomorphizing my sculptures, it often seems to me that they do not or cannot easily accept my care for them or that I want an equal, working relationship with them.
-Instead, like the women whose experiences they momentarily represent, they are simultaneously tough and vulnerable due to their previous experiences of exploitation.
+My New Model Army sculptures are built and deployed to do this work.
+The sculptures in my Fieldworks collectively constitute my New Model Army-an army of sculptures of working-class single mothers who would occupy spaces differently, with the specific aim of undoing the exclusion of working-class single mothers and their creativity, via the politics of looking which Hadley touches upon, and in ways that 'resist and fight back against the fixing of the body through looking'.24 previous experiences of exploitation.
 They can be highly demanding, insisting on equality in their own terms, through their materiality and their gestures.
 This means they consistently assert their differences from me, refusing to allow me to fall into the trap of universalizing my experiences by veering between ignoring me entirely and/or educating me into what they need in order to activate their unique morphological potential and the solidarity this offers.
 This can be, for example, by exhausting and even injuring me during the making process, or by refusing to co-operate when I photograph them outside or, more recently, seeming to demand, in a variety of ways, improved working conditions.
 In these moments, I sense I am expected to learn from them, but I don't always know, immediately, what it is that I am expected to learn.